lsst-sqre/nublado/docs/admin/config/lab.rst

 ----------------

 An emptyDir volume mounts a file system that is initially empty; it can be read or written by any container in the pod.
-This is the sort of volume used for the Lab container's :file:`/tmp` and :file:`/lab_startup`.
+This is the sort of volume used for the Lab container's :file:`/tmp` and :file:`/etc/nublado/startup`.

-When the startup container runs, it will write files into :file:`lab_startup` which will then be consumed by the Lab container to set up its runtime environment.
+When the startup container runs, it will write files into :file:`/etc/nublado/startup` which will then be consumed by the Lab container to set up its runtime environment.

 There are two situations in which an emptyDir volume is useful.
 The first is to pass information from initContainers to the Lab container.